AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 ### 6.3 $n = 3$: topological field theories and the fractional quantum Hall effect

 In $2+1$ dimensions, the relevant theories include Chern--Simons gauge theory and its application to the fractional quantum Hall effect (FQHE).
 Stochastic quantization of Chern--Simons theory is interesting because the action is first-order (linear in time derivatives) and topological, presenting different challenges from the standard scalar or Yang--Mills cases.
-The topological nature of the theory means that the stochastic quantization must respect the topological invariance, adding a layer of subtlety to the formalism.
+The topological nature of the theory means that the stochastic quantization must respect the topological invariance, adding a layer of subtlety.

 ### 6.4 $n = 4$: triviality, confinement, and the Standard Model